SowinskiBraeden/school-management-api/README.md

 The School Management Website, is going to be written using the [Next.js](https://nextjs.org/) framework.
 Previously the plan
 was to use Vue.js, and I started work on the project, which I have now decided to discontinue and archive it [here](https://github.com/SowinskiBraeden/school-management-archived).
 I now plan to start from scratch and use Next.js as I believe it is more
 suited for this project and is more popular with its use of React.js over Vue.js.
+The new repository can be found [here](https://github.com/SowinskiBraeden/school-management).
 <br>

 ### Built With